 Reasoning (inference) occurs as a flow of information through the network.
-This is sometimes called propagation of evidence or belief updating.
+This is sometimes called propagation or belief updating or even conditioning.

 Note that information flow is not limited to the directions of the arcs.

 Diagnostic Reasoning

 Diagnostic reasoning is reasoning from symptoms to cause Diagnostic reasoning occurs in the opposite direction to the network arcs.